xuesj/Checkers/README.md

 # Checkers
-Play Checkers game with huamn and robts.
+Play Checkers game with human and robots.

 developed by Xuesj @ 2017/11